openactive/website/README.md

 ## Contribution

-To make changes to the redirect configuration of www.openactive.io, simply propose a PR for the proposed change.
+To make changes to the redirect configuration of www.openactive.io, simply propose a PR for the proposed change to `redirection.json`.

 Details of the JSON format are available in the [plugin documentation](https://redirection.me/developer/json-export/).